7 Important Factors of PCB Conformal Coating Ideal Thickness

 Thickness Measurement Vs. Conformal Coating

-When it comes to the manufacture of PCBs, conformal coatings get applied quite thinly.
+When it comes to the manufacture of PCBs, conformal coatings are applied quite thinly.
 The use of thin layers is to reduce heat entrapment or reduce some extra weight.
 There are several other concerns on why the coatings are light.
 But minimizing heat entrapment and reducing their weight are the two most fundamental reasons for such.
 The standard thickness of many conformal coatings is between 1 to 5 mils.
 There are even some that designers apply at much more thinner levels.

-Anything else higher than the above thickness levels is usually potting or encapsulates compounds.
+Anything else higher than the above-thickness levels is usually potting or encapsulates compounds.
 Their main intention is to provide increased mass and thickness aimed at protecting the board even further.
 It’s crucial to be aware that the thickness of the conformal coating is also essential for your PCBs.
 Currently, board designers rely on four methods in measuring the thickness of a conformal coating.
 The four include the following:

 1. A wet film thickness gauge – A wet film thickness gauge consists of several teeth and notches placed on the wet film to take measurements.